Gangster film: New Hollywood

 With the abolition of the Hays Code in the late 1960s, studios and filmmakers found themselves free to produce films dealing with subject matter that had previously been off-limits.
-Early examples include Arthur Penn's depression-era tale of Bonnie and Clyde; Mean Streets, Scorsese's cinema vérité story of a young aspiring mobster and his problem-gambler friend, played by Robert De Niro and Sam Peckinpah's Bring Me the Head of Alfredo Garcia, about the Mexican mob, family honor, and the opportunistic Bennie (Warren Oates), friend of the eponymous Alfredo Garcia, looking to make a big score when the chance drops in his lap.
-Bonnie and Clyde was one of 1967's biggest box office hits and garnered 2 Academy Awards and 8 other nominations including best picture.
-It, along with the others, however, were overshadowed by Francis Ford Coppola's Godfather saga.
+Early examples include Arthur Penn's 1967 depression-era tale of Bonnie and Clyde.
+In 1973's Mean Streets, Scorsese directed a cinema vérité story of a young aspiring mobster and his problem-gambler friend, played by Robert De Niro.
+In 1974, Sam Peckinpah directed Bring Me the Head of Alfredo Garcia, about the Mexican mob, family honor, and the opportunistic Bennie (Warren Oates), friend of the eponymous Alfredo Garcia, looking to make a big score when the chance drops in his lap.

+Bonnie and Clyde was one of 1967's biggest box office hits and garnered 2 Academy Awards and 8 other nominations, including best picture.
+It, along with the others, were overshadowed by Francis Ford Coppola's Godfather saga.

 The Godfather pioneering Italian-American Mafia films

 In 1972, Francis Ford Coppola's The Godfather was released.
 The epic story of the Corleone family, its generational transition from post-prohibition to post-war, its fratricidal intrigues, and its tapestry of mid-century America's criminal underworld became a huge critical and commercial success.
-It accounted for nearly 10% of gross proceeds for all films for the entire year.
+It accounted for nearly 10% of gross proceeds for all films for 1972.
 It won the Oscar for Best Picture, as well as the award for Best Actor for Marlon Brando and is widely considered one of the greatest American films of all time.
-Two years later, The Godfather Part II became the fifth-highest-grossing film of the year and garnered 11 Academy Award nominations.
+In 1974, The Godfather Part II became the fifth-highest-grossing film of the year and garnered 11 Academy Award nominations.
 It again won Best Picture.
 Coppola won Best Director and Robert De Niro won best supporting actor for his portrayal of a young Vito Corleone.

 The lesson of the films' successes was not wasted on Hollywood.
 Throughout the 1970s and 1980s, the studios issued a steady flow of films about Italian American gangsters and the Mafia.
 Some of these were critically acclaimed.
-Such as Scorsese's Goodfellas about Henry Hill's life and relationship with the Lucchese and Gambino crime families, was nominated for six Academy Awards, including Best Picture and Best Director and won the award for Best Supporting Actor for Joe Pesci's performance.
-Italian-American film Once Upon a Time in America directed by Sergio Leone about David "Noodles" Aaronson played by Robert De Niro is consider one of the best gangster films of all time.
-The 1987 film The Untouchables was nominated for four Academy Awards; Sean Connery won the Academy Award for Best Supporting Actor in his role as an associate of Eliot Ness who helped bring down Al Capone.
+Scorsese's Goodfellas about Henry Hill's life and relationship with the Lucchese and Gambino crime families, was nominated for six Academy Awards, including Best Picture and Best Director and won the award for Best Supporting Actor for Joe Pesci's performance.
+Italian-American film Once Upon a Time in America directed by Sergio Leone about David "Noodles" Aaronson played by Robert De Niro is considered one of the best gangster films of all time.

+The 1987 film The Untouchables was nominated for four Academy Awards.
+Sean Connery won the Academy Award for Best Supporting Actor in his role as an associate of Eliot Ness who helped bring down Al Capone.
 Others, however, strayed into stereotypes and the gratuitous use of Italian ethnicity in minor characters who happened to be criminals.
 This created a backlash in a portion of the Italian American community.